okikio/sharedworker/README.md

     start(port);
 };

-// This is the fallback, just in case the browser doesn't support SharedWorkers if ("SharedWorkerGlobalScope" in self)
+// This is the fallback, just in case the browser doesn't support SharedWorkers natively if ("SharedWorkerGlobalScope" in self)
     start(self);
 ```